 One client of mine has created a comparison website for their niche.
 There’s a big job of getting people to it, to begin with.
 But once we create a content marketing strategy to get people to the tool, it will start generating its own SEO-juice.

-Companies with the resource and the foresight to take advantage of this “SEO hack” will be rewarded in 2021.
+Companies with the resource and the foresight to take advantage of this “SEO hack” will be rewarded.

-In the same light as interactive tools, online courses have boomed in 2020 and will continue to grow in 2021.
+In the same light as interactive tools, online courses have boomed and will continue to grow.

 We can’t credit online courses to being SEO-magnets as the majority of online courses have likely stemmed from in-person classes being forced online by the pandemic.